coderefinery/CR-in-a-day/content/index.md

 :::{prereq}
-prerequisites

-To follow the course day, you will need a GitHub account: [Instructions](./getting-ready.md)
+To follow the course, you will need a GitHub account: [Instructions](./getting-ready.md)

 :::